okanuregen/Django---Hotel-Management-System/README.md

 * This will work if correctly set up.

 ## Notes:
-#### Note1: In the program, there are some payment page.
+#### Note 1: In the program, there are some payment page.
 No need to enter real credit-card informations.
 The payment page just for the system, it doesnt work.
 However; after these page, a verification code is sent the user mail address.

 #### Note 2: You can only sign up as a guest to the system.
 In order to add employee (Manager - Receptionist - Staff):
-* login in to the system with username: "admin" and password : "admin123"
+* Login in to the system with username: "admin" and password : "admin123"
 * Go the employee page on options in navbar.
 * Click "Add New Employee" button, fill the form and send it.
 * You will see the success message.
 After then, you can use that employee to enter the system